Homemade Brioche Cinnamon Rolls

 I wanted to do a whole separate section on this to explain how to use both active dry yeast and instant yeast in this recipe.
 I’ve made this recipe many many times with both types and both of them turn out amazing.

-The recipe is written using instant yeast because it’s easier and quicker but if you want to substitute it for active dry yeast, just follow these instructions.
+The recipe is written using active dry yeast because that’s what most people use.
+But if you want to substitute it for instant/rapid rise yeast, just skip the activation.

-Unlike instant yeast, active dry yeast needs to be activated.
-To do this, let the scalded milk cool a little until it’s just warm and then combine the yeast with HALF of the sugar and the warm milk in a large cup, mix it and let it rest for 10 minutes.
-The milk should develop a thick layer of foam on top.
+Active dry yeast needs to be activated.
+To do this, combine the warm water with the yeast and HALF of the sugar in a large cup.
+Mix it and let it rest for 10 minutes.
+The water should develop a thick layer of foam on top (see photo above).

-If the milk and yeast mixture doesn’t foam after at least 10-15 minutes, then the milk is either too hot and kills the yeast or the yeast has expired.
-To be safe, make sure the milk is lower than 120 °F (50 °C).
+If the yeast mixture doesn’t foam after at least 10-15 minutes, then the water was either too hot and killed the yeast or the yeast has expired.
+To be safe, make sure the water is lower than 120 °F (50 °C).